-This traditional Cacio e Pepe recipe only takes about 20 minutes to make, with 4 easy ingredients!
-Feel free to double the recipe if you would like to use a standard-size package of pasta.
+This cacio e pepe recipe is easy to make in about 30 minutes with just 4 simple ingredients.
+Feel free to double the recipe if you would like to use a full package of pasta!

 Butter: Feel free to use less butter, if you prefer.
-Or you could also omit the butter and just add in a little extra starchy pasta water in its place, which is the traditional way to make cacio e pepe.
+Or you can also omit the butter entirely and just use extra starchy pasta water in its place, which is the traditional way to make cacio e pepe.